sebsto/amplify-ios-getting-started/01_introduction.md

 ## Overview

-In this tutorial, you will create a simple iOS using AWS Amplify, a set of tools and serverless services in the cloud.
+In this tutorial, you will create a simple iOS application using AWS Amplify, a set of tools and serverless services in the cloud.
 In the first module, you’ll build a simple iOS application.
-Through the remaining 5 modules, you will initialize a local app using the CLI, add authentication, add a GraphQL API and database, and update your app to store images.
+Through the remaining modules, you will initialize a local app using the Amplify Command Line Interface (Amplify CLI), add user authentication, add a GraphQL API and a database to store your data, and update your app to store images.

 ## What you Will Learn